 #2) Ravin Hard Case (R182 or R186)

-Next, it’s important to match your Ravin crossbow to the correct case because we’ve seen owners choose the wrong case.
+Next, it’s important to match your Ravin crossbow to the correct case because we’ve seen owners choose the wrong model.
 Model R182 is made specifically for Ravin R10 and R20 models, while model R186 pairs with Ravin models R26, R29, and R29X.
-However, we have seen folks store the R26 in the 182 case w/ mods, but model R29X does not fit the 182.
-Depending on case availability, that’s an important note to consider.
+However, we have seen folks store the R26 in the 182 w/ mods, but model R29X does not fit the 182.
+Depending on availability, that’s an important note to consider.

 - Fits a fully-assembled Ravin crossbow like a glove

-- Lighter than the SKB ATA case
+- Lighter than the SKB ATA

 - No need to dismount your scope before storing